fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 battle.

-When the believers were ordered to charge, they did not charge alone, as well the Prophet knew, for he had been promised:
+When the believers were ordered to charge, they did not charge alone, as well the Prophet Muhammad ﷺ   knew, for he had been promised:

     ˹Remember˺ when you cried out to your Lord for help, He answered, "I will reinforce you with a thousand angels—followed by many others."
     Quran, surah Al-Anfal (The Spoils of War) 8:9